medvedevgroup/TwoPaCo/README.md

 ----------------
 Number of computational rounds.
 For the fastest performance, use 1 round (the default).
 Increasing the number of rounds will decrease the memory usage at the expense of longer runtime.
-To set the parameter, use:
+Prior to increasing the number of rounds, please make sure to set the Bloom filter size correctly as described above.
+To set the rounds parameter, use:

 	-r <number> or --rounds <number>